-Looking for effective DA: Inquisition rogue builds?
+Looking for effective Dragon Age: Inquisition rogue builds?
 You’ve come to the right place.
 All of these builds have been tested & played extensively on Nightmare difficulty, and come with explanations on how to use the build, and which points to take as you level up.
 Play as the deadly Assassin, the versatile Tempest, or the team-oriented Artificer.

 Note: If you don’t have the Trespasser DLC’s skill upgrade toggles, just take the skill upgrades that are available.

 The Dual Wield Assassin rogue is a classic whatever Dragon Age game you’re playing.
-High damage, mobility and use of stealth makes this build both fun to play and viable on all difficulties.
+High damage, mobility, and use of stealth makes this build both fun to play and viable on all difficulties.
 With the recent changes to Shadow Strike, this build is now even stronger than before.

 Points Spent: 19+